Digital Marketplace: Redefining Global Business - Explore Now!

 Well, are you aware of how massive this digital marketplace has become?
-As of 2024, the global e-commerce market was valued at USD 30.64 trillion.
+In 2024, the global e-commerce market was valued at USD 30.64 trillion.
 And that’s just the beginning.
 It's projected to grow to USD 169.54 trillion by 2034, with an impressive CAGR of 18.7% during 2025-2034.
 What’s fueling this explosive growth?
 Cities around the world are becoming more digitally connected, with better internet access, advanced logistics systems, and consumers who are always online and shopping.
 With convenience, speed, and variety at their fingertips, urban populations are pushing e-commerce to new heights.

 Business-to-Business (B2B)